Milton Keynes and North Bucks

 • Tawny Owl Fyfield Barrow Milton Keynes MK7 7AN Telephone(01908) 232490

-A modern pub on a residential estate consisting of one large room with seating on two levels.
+A modern pub on a residential estate consisting of one large room with one long bar and seating on two levels.
 Up to three beers are available, usually from the Greene King portfolio but beers from other breweries occasionally feature.
-Weston's Old Rosie is sometimes available via hand pump.
-There is usually background music playing and large screen TVs showing sports events.
-There is a drop down screen for showing the major sporting fixtures.
-Mondays are poker nights, there is a quiz on Thursday nights and on Tuesdays they have "beat the barrel" where, if the cask runs out while your pint is being pulled, you get your pint for free.
+Weston's Old Rosie is available on hand pump.
+There is usually background music playing and large screen TVs showing sports events and a drop-down screen for showing the major sporting fixtures.
+Mondays are poker nights and on Tuesdays they have "beat the barrel" where, if the cask runs out while your pint is being pulled, you get your pint for free.
 There is an ATM opposite the pub.

 • Three Trees 144 Buckingham Road Milton Keynes MK3 5JB Telephone(01908) 366816

 Large pub partitioned into many areas and booths, both small and large.
-Well-decorated, with pale grey part-panelling with many appropriate pictures and signs.
+Well-decorated, with pale grey part-panelling with many appropriate pictures and signs, including some linked to nearby Bletchley Park.
 The Three Trees is designed for relaxed eating with only a small bar, but there is ample outside space with many tables, including some covered, some heated and a small outside bar for busy summer days.
-The small bar has three handpumps, usually serving two ales from the nearby Hornes brewery plus the usual keg beerr and lagers.
+The small bar has three handpumps, with one regular ale and, occasionally, a second, plus the usual keg beerr and lagers.
 It also has a Gin menu, including four local Bucks Brothers gins.
-There is a wide-ranging Great British Inns menu, including carvery and separate menus for vegans, children and bar snacks & meals.
+There is a wide-ranging "home-cooked" Great British Inns menu, including carvery and separate menus for vegans, children and bar snacks & meals.
+The pub offers an OAP and an over-55 discount scheme.

 • Turing Key Drayton Road Milton Keynes MK3 5SQ Telephone(01908) 973084